 It has a growing population of about 12,000, having doubled its population during the last 40 years.
 It lies on the northern slopes of the beautiful Yeo Valley surrounded by wooded hillsides and green pastures.

 Dominated by its golden-coloured Abbey Church the town has a number of buildings of architectural note including the 16th century Sherborne Castle and 18th century school.
-Within the town the narrow streets are lined with old grey stone buildings interspersed with early timber-framed, gabled-ended houses and local Ham stone structures.
+Within the town the narrow streets are lined with an eclectic mix of fascinating grey stone buildings interspersed with early timber-framed, gabled-ended houses and local Ham stone structures.

-On the surface, Sherborne might appear a quiet town but there is more going on than might be imagined: indeed, the town has innumerable societies and clubs pursuing many interests.
+On the surface, Sherborne might appear a quiet town but don’t be fooled, there is more going on than might be imagined: indeed, the town has innumerable societies and clubs pursuing many interests.

 Visitors can enjoy a wide variety of entertainments from the local amateur dramatic productions to school jazz concerts and classical repertoires, from quiz nights, sporting events and arts lectures, to wine tastings and open gardens.
 There is definitely something for everyone; you can be as busy or as quiet as you want to be.